igomezv/igomezv.github.io/index.md

 <p>
-  For contact information, please see the bottom of this website.
-Detailed CV available [here](https://igomezv.github.io/cv/).
+  Contact info at the bottom of this site.
+CV [here](https://igomezv.github.io/cv/).
 </p>